Syria’s military has seized swathes of Kurdish-held territory. Here’s what we know

 (CNN) — In the space of two days, the Syrian military, aided by tribal militia, has driven Kurdish forces from wide swathes of northern Syria that they have held for more than a decade.

-Among the towns and cities reported to have fallen is Raqqa, once the notorious capital of the Islamic State’s (ISIS) so-called Caliphate.
+Among the towns and cities that the Syrian army has taken is Raqqa, once the notorious capital of the Islamic State’s (ISIS) so-called Caliphate.
 Geolocated video showed tribal militia in the heart of the city Sunday, and a military presence in other neighborhoods.

 Much of Syria’s oil wealth is also now under the control of the government for the first time in more than a decade.